ChrisAlves210/Parts-website/README.md

 - Click a part row to put its name into the search box
 - Click "Search Google" to open a Google search in a new tab for that part
  - Use the vendor buttons (Amazon, eBay, RockAuto, Google Shopping) to open searches on those sites (RockAuto uses a Google site search)
+ - Click "Sort by Price (Low → High)" to sort the table by price while keeping your filters.
+ - Click "Refresh Prices" to load the latest prices from `prices.json` and update the table.

 ## Data columns
 The parts table now has these columns: